stanford-futuredata/ARES/README.md

        --patience_value 3 \
        --learning_rate 5e-6
 ````

 For `document_filepath`, put the filepath of the synthetic queries generated in the previous step.
 For `test_set_selection`, put the filepath of the human annotated examples of your dataset; it should be formatted like the file `example_files/evaluation_datasets.tsv`.

+This script will output a model checkpoint path for the next step.

 ## Step #3: Score RAG System with ARES